RegrowthStudios/Vorb/README.md

 **NOTE**: If you are wanting to set up Vorb to work with Seed of Andromeda, then visit follow the intructions on the [SoA github page](https://github.com/RegrowthStudios/SoACode-Public).

-This guide will walk you through setting up as a developer for Vorb.
+This guide will walk you through setting up as a contributor to or user of the Seed of Andromeda project.
 There is a basic requirement of having several packages installed prior to being able to develop.
-In addition, we support all three major operating systems:
+We support all three major operating systems: Windows, Mac and Linux.

+Firstly, before continuing if you haven't already, be sure to fork the repository - clicking the fork button on the top right of this page.
+Once you have a personal version of the repository follow the instructions below.

 ### Setting Up:
 * [Windows](#windows)